-- To identify the value of normalized waterleaving radiance (nLw555), which best characterizes the boundaries of the San Pedro Shelf river plume zone; - To quantify the areas of the plumes observed by SeaWiFS radiometer from the beginning of the SeaWiFS mission (fall 1997 to June 2003); - To find maximum correlation between the plume area and the amount of water discharged from the coastal watersheds; - To evaluate the persistence of the river plumes (i.e., how long the signal of freshwater discharge is retained by the nearshore coastal ocean); and - To analyze the influence of the local circulation forced by tides and local and remote wind on the size and alongshore translocation of these plumes.
+- to identify the value of normalized waterleaving radiance (nLw555), which best characterizes the boundaries of the San Pedro Shelf runoff plume zone; - to quantify the areas of the plumes observed by SeaWiFS radiometer from the beginning of the SeaWiFS mission (fall 1997) to June 2003; - to find maximum correlation between the plume area and the amount of water discharged from the coastal watersheds; - to evaluate the persistence of the river plumes (i.e., how long the signal of freshwater discharge is retained by the nearshore coastal ocean); and - to analyze the influence of the local circulation forced by tides and local and remote wind on the size and alongshore translocation of these plumes.

-San Pedro Shelf Area and Adjacent Watersheds
+2. San Pedro Shelf area and adjacent watersheds

-The river flow in four main watersheds discharging freshwater to the coastal zone of the San Pedro Basin (the Dominguez Channel, the Los Angeles River, the San Gabriel River, and the Santa Ana River; see Figure 1) off the southern California coast is regulated by land cover, groundwater replenishment, and a number of flood control dams.
-An unknown quantity of rainwater is retained within flood control reservoirs (Turhollow 1975, Gumprecht 1999).
-The contribution of non-storm-related flows to freshwater discharge and, in turn, to plume formation is also unknown; it may be significant during the dry season (Ackerman et al. In press).
-In particular, at this time a substantial amount of water (more than 680 x 10^6 m3 year-1) is imported by the Metropolitan Water District of Southern California from northern California and the Colorado River (MWD 2002) and an unknown portion of this water can be diverted into river runoff and reach the ocean.
+The river flow in the four main watersheds discharging freshwater to the coastal zone of the San Pedro Basin (the Dominguez Channel, the Los Angeles River, the San Gabriel River, and the Santa Ana River; see Fig. 1) off the southern California coast is regulated by land cover. groundwater replenishment, and a number of flood control dams.
+An unknown quantity of rainwater is retained within flood control reservoirs (Turhollow, 1975; Gumprecht, 1999).
+Flood events resulting from rainstorms contribute more than 95% of the total runoff volume (Schiff et al., 2000).
+However, the contribution of non-stormrelated flows to freshwater discharge and, in turn, to plume formation is unknown; it may be significant during the dry season (Ackerman et al., 2005).
+In particular, at this time a substantial amount of water (more than $680 \times 10^6 \,\mathrm{m}^3 \,\mathrm{year}^{-1}$) is imported by the Metropolitan Water District of Southern California from northern California and the Colorado River (MWD, 2002) and an unknown portion of this water can be diverted into river runoff and reach the ocean.

-Three of four major rivers flowing to the San Pedro Basin discharge into the Los Angeles/Long Beach harbor complex, which can lead to concentration and retention of pollutants due to reduced exchange with offshore waters (DiGiacomo et al. 2004).
-Outside the harbor, near-shore current patterns in the San Pedro Basin are complex and variable (Hickey 1992, DiGiacomo and Holt 2001).
+Three of four major rivers flowing to the San Pedro Basin discharge into the Los Angeles/Long Beach harbor complex, which can lead to concentration and retention of pollutants due to reduced exchange with offshore waters (DiGiacomo et al., 2004).
+Outside the harbor, near-shore current patterns in the San Pedro Basin are complex and variable (Hickey, 1992; DiGiacomo and Holt, 2001).
 They are regulated by bottom topography as well as local and remote wind forcing.
-The San Pedro shelf is wider than elsewhere along the southern California coast (Figure 2).
+The San Pedro shelf is wider than elsewhere along the southern California coast (Fig. 2).
 This width influences coastal circulation and, in turn, the pattern of dispersion of freshwater discharged to that area.
 River discharge to this shallow shelf zone increases the concentration and retention of pollutants and can exacerbate its hazardous impacts, compared to regions with narrow shelves located to the north and to the south.
 The San Pedro Basin is a part of the Southern California Bight, separated from the west by the San Pedro Channel and from the southwest by Catalina Island.
-Circulation in the Southern California Bight is determined by an unsteady complex pattern of surface currents (Lynn and Simpson 1987, Hickey 1992, 1993).
-The waters of the southward-flowing California Current penetrate from the northwest, this flow being especially intensive in spring (Dorman and Palmer 1981, Hickey 1993, Bray et al. 1999).
-The waters of the poleward Southern California Countercurrent (Sverdrup and Fleming 1941) penetrate to the basin alongshore from the southeast.
-Poleward flow exhibits significant seasonal variations.
-Maximum poleward flow occurs in summer or early fall, and is also strong in winter; minimum equatorward flow occurs during spring (Hickey 1979, 1993).
-In the narrow inshore shelf zone of southern California, the seasonal mean flow is equatorward (Winant and Bratkovich 1981, Hickey 1992); however, this flow is not steady but results from complex circulation processes including eddies, internal waves, tidal movements, and local wind forcing.
-Further, some of the hydrodynamical processes in the Southern California Bight are remotely forced by wind stress a few hundred kilometers to the south at the coast of Baja California (Hickey et al. 2003, Pringle and Riser 2003).
+Circulation in the Southern California Bight is determined by an unsteady complex pattern of surface currents (Lynn and Simpson, 1987; Hickey, 1992, 1993).

-Figure 1.
-The map of watersheds of the Dominguez Channel (DC), Los Angeles River, San Gabriel River, and Santa Ana River and the adjacent coastal zone.
+Fig. 1.
+San Pedro Shelf System: Map of watersheds of the Dominguez Channel (DC), Los Angeles River, San Gabriel River, and Santa Ana River and the adjacent coastal zone.